Estimated reading time: 4 minutes

-If the prior three steps are done effectively, this step should not come as a surprise to the employee and there should be sufficient documentation for successful termination.
+If the prior three steps are done effectively, this step should not surprise the employee, and there should be sufficient documentation for successful termination.

-Terminations should include a process to make senior leadership aware that the termination is taking place.
+Terminations should include a process to make senior leadership aware that the termination is occurring.

 Follow-up on employee issues is probably the most critical step in this process and is imperative to ensuring improved employee behaviors.